0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 While the challenge itself remained unsolved during the CTF, a [solution][luc-lynx-writeup] was written up by [@luc-lynx][github-luc-lynx] slightly after the CTF ended.
 In his solution, [@luc-lynx][github-luc-lynx] utilized a meet-in-the-middle technique to reduce the keyspace to approx. $$2^{43}$$.
 According to the write-up, revealing the key took about 3 days.
-In my solution, I wanted to reduce the time required to recover the key to an amount of time feasible within the timespan of a CTF.
+In my solution, I wanted to reduce the time required to recover the key to an amount feasible in the duration of a CTF.

 To accomplish this, I had to learn and familiarize myself with a few cryptanalysis techniques, with the purpose of unraveling some of the underlying cipher components - namely the *Sbox* and the *LFSR* pseudo-random number generator.
 My goal in this write-up was to present the mathematical intuition for the solution in an accessible manner to anyone who has an interest in crypto, but no formal mathematical background.